Cincy Blues Fest: Festival details

 Cincy Blues Fest is held every summer at Sawyer Point Park, on the banks of the Ohio River, in Cincinnati.
-On Friday the festival gates usually open at 5:00pm and the music starts at 5:30pm.
+On Friday, the festival gates usually open at 5:00pm and the music starts at 5:30pm.
 On Saturday the doors open at 2:30pm, and the music starts at 3:15pm.
 Music continues until midnight, both nights.

 The festival usually consists of three to four stages running simultaneously in different parts of the park.
-On Friday there is the Main Stage at the P&G Pavilion, the "themed" Stage (each year a different theme is chosen) under the arches of the Purple People Bridge, and the Local Stage in the lawn east of the Daniel Carter Beard/I-471 Bridge.
+On Friday, there is the Main Stage at the P&G Pavilion, the "themed" Stage (each year a different theme is chosen) under the arches of the Purple People Bridge, and the Local Stage in the lawn east of the Daniel Carter Beard/I-471 Bridge.
 On Saturday there is the Main Stage, Arches Boogie Woogie Piano Stage, and the Local Stage.

 The 'Main Stage' is populated with national and regional blues acts, as well as two local acts that are the winners of that year's 'Cincy Blues Challenge'.
 The 'St. Vincent De Paul Local Stage' is made up of the runners-up of that year's challenge, as well as a local all-star jam session at the end of the night on Saturday.

 The 'Arches Boogie Woogie Piano Stage' host boogie woogie piano players from around the world, and is also the venue for the 'International Boogie Woogie Hall of Fame' awards, with a new member inducted each year on that stage.

-On Friday the "Arches Stage" is a themed stage, with a different theme each festival.
-2007 found that stage renamed the 'King Records Tribute Stage,' featuring many surviving artists that recorded on the Cincinnati-based King Records label.
-In 2008 the theme was the 'AlternaBlues Stage,' a showcase of regional and national Americana and blues-rock acts that were influenced by the blues.
-And in 2009 the stage will be called 'The 2009 International Blues Challenge Stage,' as all the bands that will perform competed at the International Blues Challenge in Memphis.
+On Friday, the "Arches Stage" is a themed stage featuring a different theme for each festival year.
+In 2007, the festival stage was named, the 'King Records Tribute Stage,' so as to feature many surviving artists that recorded on the Cincinnati-based King Records label.
+In 2008, the stage's theme was the 'AlternaBlues Stage', a showcase of regional and national Americana and blues-rock acts that were influenced by the blues.
+And in 2009, the stage will be called 'The 2009 International Blues Challenge Stage', as all the bands that will perform competed at the International Blues Challenge in Memphis.

 Latest festival

-The 2019 Cincy Blues Fest was held on 18–19 July, in Cincinnati.
-There was no festival the next year.
+The 2025 festival was held on Saturday July 12 and Sunday July 13 in the Village Green Park.
+It was the 31st annual Cincy Blues Festival according to the festival organizing site.